-Only the voters may change the Rate Board's membership or its authority over setting rates.
-By more than a simple majority, the Board of Supervisors may change other parts of the ordinance, if recommended by the Mayor, Rate Board and Refuse Rate Administrator.
+Only the voters can change the Rate Board's membership or its authority over setting rates.
+The Board of Supervisors may change other parts of the ordinance by a two-thirds vote, if those changes are recommended by the Mayor, Rate Board and Refuse Rate Administrator.